speakeztech/CloudflareFS/README.md

 ## Overview

-CloudflareFS aims to provide complete F# bindings for Cloudflare's platform through a **dual-layer architecture**:
+CloudflareFS is more than a set of libraries, it is designed to provide a complete set of F# tools that targets Cloudflare's platform through a **dual-layer architecture**:

 - **Runtime APIs**: In-Worker JavaScript interop for edge computing
 - **Management APIs**: REST clients for infrastructure provisioning